 Location: Point Loma

 Vibe: Your grandfather just bought a new three-bedroom property and it’s way nicer than you anticipated and you’re actually surprised.
-Plus it has a baller spiral staircase in the middle.
+Obviously it has a baller spiral staircase in the middle.

 Amenities: Aforementioned baller spiral staircase, great patio space with hot tub and fire pit, very spacious kitchen and high ceiling in the common areas.

-Other things to know: It is very close to the harbor if you’re into boats.
+Other things to know: If you’re into boats, then you’ll love its proximity to the water.
 The actual ocean is on the other side of the point.
 Not terribly far, but something to be aware of.